 Student Health Service offers numerous in-house laboratory testing, many results patients will know within the day of their appointment.
 We work closely with a reference laboratory to offer more complex testing.
 Most in-house services are only $10/test.
 We do not have radiology services available onsite.
 Imaging orders (x-rays, ultrasounds, CT, MRI, etc.) can be completed through local hospitals and clinics in the area.
 These hospitals and clinics may be out of network for your student so it is important for your and your student to become aware of insurance coverage in the Eau Claire area.
 Please send your student with a complete copy of their insurance card.

 Student Health Service does not have a pharmacy onsite.
 We however have a small dispensary for common medications that can be prescribed directly to your student.
 Some medications include antibiotics, anti-depressants and contraceptives.
 The medications are typically $15/prescription.
 If requested, written prescriptions can be provided for medications not available at the clinic or medications that can be covered by your students' pharmacy insurance.
 If your student already has an ongoing prescription that is filled regularly, please have their prescription transferred to a pharmacy in Eau Claire.
-Several pharmacies are listed at the following link List of Eau Claire Pharmacies.
+Pharmacies in and around Eau Claire are listed here.

 Please remind your student to bring a list of current medications and dosing schedule to their first appointment at SHS.